yevdyko/CV/README.md

 # Yev Dyko

 A sentence about who and what you are.
 Then a sentence about what you've achieved.

-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
-I'm seeking an opportunity as a juniour developer to continue developing my professional skills and become part of a motivated and enthusiastic team.
+I'm seeking an opportunity as a juniour developer with exposute to the full-stack to continue developing my professional skills and become part of a motivated and enthusiastic team.

 ## Skills
+### Web development
 ||Strong|Know|
 | --- | --- | --- |
 |Languages|Ruby, JavaScript, HTML5/CSS3|jQuery|